Maria Ondina Braga: Writing and translation

 Braga returned to Lisbon in 1964 and then devoted herself exclusively to writing and translation, translating works by, among others, Erskine Caldwell, Graham Greene, Bertrand Russell, Herbert Marcuse and Tzvetan Todorov into Portuguese.
 She also contributed travel articles to various newspapers and magazines, including Diário de Notícias, Diário Popular, A Capital, Panorama, Colóquio, published by the Calouste Gulbenkian Foundation, and Mulher.

 Her first publication, Eu vim para ver a terra (I Came to See the Earth) in 1965 brought together her newspaper and magazine writing.
 This was followed by a book of short stories A China Fica ao Lado (China is next door - 1968), and her first novel Estátua de Sal (Salt Statue - 1969), which was based on her experience in Macau.
 In 1970 she published Amor e Morte (Love and Death), a collection of short stories that she later reworked and expanded as O Homem da Ilha e Outro Contos (The Island Man and other stories), which earned her, in 1982, the prestigious Prémio Ricardo Malheiros, an award given by the Lisbon Academy of Sciences for works of fiction.
-Reviewers have noted that her work is marked by a solitariness, loneliness, and sadness.
+Reviewers have noted that her work is marked by solitariness, loneliness, and sadness.
 Some attribute this to her upbringing in Braga where she was surrounded by Catholic aunts.

 In 1982, she held the position of Reader of Portuguese at the Institute of Foreign Languages in Beijing.
 This inspired her to write Angústia em Peking (Anguish in Beijing - 1984).
 She returned to Macau in 1991, the year in which she published Nocturno em Macau, which was awarded the Prémio Literário Fundação Eça de Queiroz.
 A subsequent book, Passagem do Cabo (Cape Passage) was about her travels.